Maftukh12/Maftukh12/README.md

 ###

-<p align="left">My name is Maftukh Zaki Mubarok and I'm a Frontend dev, from Indonesia.</p>
+<p align="left">My name is Maftukh Zaki Mubarok and I'm a Frontend dev and machine learning dev, from Indonesia.</p>

 ###